 In the beginning, some doctors only saw the financial benefits.
 They can offer Suboxone on a long-term basis for maintenance.
 As a result, we have people who have been on Suboxone “maintenance” for over ten years!
 Therefore, it seems we have traded illegal drugs like heroin for the legal drug of Suboxone.

 By the way, people that have stopped taking Suboxone have turned to Heroin and Oxycontin.
 They did it as soon as withdrawal symptoms began.
 It was because it is so physically and mentally painful.
 The maintenance was not what they thought it would be.
 In fact, many consider it harder to stop taking Suboxone than it was to stop taking their original drug.
 This is why they started taking Suboxone, to begin with.

 The key to detox from Suboxone is a comprehensive treatment.
 It should entail physical monitoring and mental help.
-At the same time, you should have the support from your loved ones, informed groups and rehab.
+At the same time, one should have the support from the loved ones, informed groups and rehab.
 It should not be undertaken alone.

 - Kenneth Blum, Thomas JH Chen, John Bailey, et al. Can the chronic administration of the combination of buprenorphine and naloxone block dopaminergic activity causing anti-reward and relapse potential?
 Mol Neurobiol.
 2011 Dec; 44(3): 250–268. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3682495/